BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 source dir/setup.bash
 ```

-or, just go into the directory, and source the setup files:
+Or, just go into the directory, and source the setup files:

 ```
 . install/setup.bash